 A goal is awarded if:

-- the ball touches the inner surface of a goal wall or the ground of the goal of the defending team, starting from when the normal start command is issued - the defending team violates any rule
+- the ball touches the inner surface of a goal wall or the ground of the goal of the defending team, starting from when the normal start command is issued. - the defending team commits any foul.